 8.12.5 RRC based spatial relation switch delay

-If the target spatial relation associated to DL RS is known, upon receiving PDSCH carrying RRC activation command at slot n, UE shall be able to transmit target periodic SRS with spatial relation of the serving cell on which periodic SRS with spatial relation reconfigured in the slot n+ TRRC_processing+1 when beamCorrespondenceWithoutUL-BeamSweeping sets to 1 where TRRC_processing is the RRC processing delay defined in TS38.331 [2].
+The following applies to a UE capable of beam correspondence without UL beam sweeping.
+If the target spatial relation associated to DL RS is known, upon receiving PDSCH carrying RRC activation command at slot n, UE shall be able to transmit target periodic SRS with spatial relation of the serving cell on which periodic SRS with spatial relation reconfigured in the slot n+ TRRC_processing+1 where TRRC_processing is the RRC processing delay defined in TS38.331 [2].